nhsuk/alphahealth/type-2-diabetes/further-information-and-support.md

 Information about what diabetes is, diagnosis and monitoring your condition.

 - [What is diabetes?](https://www.diabetes.org.uk/Guide-to-diabetes/What-is-diabetes/) from the charity Diabetes UK
-- [Type 2 diabetes - the basics](http://www.webmd.com/diabetes/guide/type-2-diabetes) from the medical site WebMD
 - [Diabetes treatments](https://www.diabetes.org.uk/Guide-to-diabetes/What-is-diabetes/Diabetes-treatments/) from Diabetes UK
 - [15 checks you should do when you have diabetes](https://www.diabetes.org.uk/Guide-to-diabetes/Monitoring/15-healthcare-essentials/) from Diabetes UK
 - [Managing your diabetes](https://www.diabetes.org.uk/Guide-to-diabetes/Managing-your-diabetes/) from Diabetes UK

 ##Driving with type 2 diabetes
-You have to [tell the DVLA that you have type 2 diabetes](https://www.gov.uk/diabetes-driving).
+You have to [tell the DVLA that you have type 2 diabetes](https://www.gov.uk/diabetes-driving) if you're on insulin.
 You can be fined if you don’t.

 ##Courses for managing diabetes
 There are free education courses to help you learn more about and manage your type 2 diabetes.
 Check with hospitals in your area.